FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 -   src /
 -   package.json

-_public_ will contain our image assets, html static files and custom client side javascript files, `package.json` is used by npm(Node package manager) to save all the packages needed to deploy our App, but we dont have to worry about this because CodeSandbox installs and updates this file for us.
+_public_ will contain our image assets, html static files and custom client side JavaScript files, `package.json` is used by npm (Node Package Manager) to save all the packages needed to deploy our App, but we dont have to worry about this because CodeSandbox installs and updates this file for us.

 _src_ will contain our App and our React Components.

-Take a look at the code that was scaffolded by CodeSandbox for a basic React app.The file`index.js` is opened by default.This is the starting point of a React app.You will see something like this:
+Take a look at the code that was scaffolded by CodeSandbox for a basic React app.
+The file `index.js` is opened by default.
+This is the starting point of a React app.You will see something like this:

 ```js
 import React from 'react';